jmalesh/seattle-301d4/class-01-jquery-and-the-dom/pair-assignment/README.md

 Now find those `TODO` items in the code, and tackle one of them.

-1. Driver: In your terminal, change directory into the `pair-assignemnt` folder.
+1. Driver: In your terminal, change directory into the `pair-assignment` folder.
 1. Copy the starter code folder to a new folder named for your pair:
  - `cp -r starter-code/ sabrina-chris/`
 1. Now cd into that new folder.
 This is where you will write code.